Melisa-t/MelCast/README.md

 ### UI Preview

-> A few screenshots from the app to give you the vibe:

 - **Day Mode** – main dashboard with current conditions and quick actions.
 - **Empty Search State** – clear guidance when no locations are found.
 - **Starred City** – a saved city highlighted for one-tap access.